pramnora/MS-DOS/README.md

 then, left double click on [file1.bat] to run.

 ### HOW TO READ BUILT IN VARIABLES

+MS DOS comes with a number of built-in variables...; here, I'm listing just a few of these(so there's lots more to go and discover using):

 > ECHO %USERNAME%
 > ECHO %USERPROFILE%